COLUMBIA, S.C. — Early voting began on Monday, Oct. 21, in South Carolina.

 Who is running for President in South Carolina?

-While your home address will determine what races you are able to vote in or what questions you may answer on the ballot, everyone can vote for President of the United States.
+While your home address will determine what races you can vote in or what questions you may answer on the ballot, everyone can vote for President of the United States.

 In a sample ballot, voters can view the following candidates for president: